caiotcunha/obsidian-git-sync/Concurso/Conhecimentos específicos/segurança cibernética/Gestão de riscos e conformidade.md

 5. **Criar um perfil de destino:** um _perfil de destino_ representa o objetivo de gerenciamento de riscos da equipe de segurança de informações.
 6. **Determine, analise e priorize lacunas:** ao identificar as lacunas entre o perfil atual e o de destino, a equipe de segurança de informações pode criar um plano de ação, incluindo marcos mensuráveis e recursos (pessoas, orçamento, tempo) necessários para preencher essas lacunas.
 7. **Implementar plano de ação:** implemente o plano de ação definido na Etapa 6.

+## MITRE
+MITRE ATT&CK® is a globally-accessible knowledge base of adversary tactics and techniques based on real-world observations.
+The ATT&CK knowledge base is used as a foundation for the development of specific threat models and methodologies in the private sector, in government, and in the cybersecurity product and service community.

+With the creation of ATT&CK, MITRE is fulfilling its mission to solve problems for a safer world — by bringing communities together to develop more effective cybersecurity.
+ATT&CK is open and available to any person or organization for use at no charge.

+## CIS controls
+Os **CIS Controls** (Center for Internet Security Controls) são um conjunto de melhores práticas de segurança cibernética desenvolvidas pelo Center for Internet Security (CIS).
+Eles têm como objetivo ajudar organizações a proteger seus sistemas e dados contra ameaças cibernéticas, organizando ações prioritárias em segurança de forma eficaz e prática.
+Os controles são amplamente reconhecidos como padrões para a implementação de segurança cibernética.

 # Inteligência de ameaças